SeqOccin-SV/nanopore/README.md

 |---------|----------------|
 | A       | A.bam          |

-- Starting with reads, a mapping using minimap will be preformed first, and the smaple file must have the following format
+- Starting with reads, a mapping using minimap will be preformed first, and the sample file must have the following format

 | samples | reads          |
 |---------|----------------|